harkano/maddie/README.md

 `!standup`   - STAND UP FOR SOMETHING

-For any feedback, feature request or bug reports please contact 'Harkano (Ross) #7019'
+For any feedback, feature request or bug reports please visit our Discord @ https://discord.gg/7p8g8H5 'Harkano (Ross) #7019'